terra-campaigns/unsettled/directory/Perdut/Nyx.md

 hooks:
 - Have a Piot Chant vendetta on her face.
-- You found a Tiny Crystal Prism (petty) buried in the dirt.
-When held up to the light, it shows visions of an unknown location deep within the Wood.
-Sometimes, you feel a presence looking back at you.
 - Strange cracks have appeared in the night sky, revealing a swirling vortex of light and color.
 Some say that the divide between realms is at its weakest in centuries, and fear what may emerge from the other side.

 ---